Quantum Coherence Dispersion: Introduction

 \section{Introduction}

 Several everyday experiences rely on coherence, such as the interference patterns on the surface of a pond \cite{ducks} or diffracted sunlight \cite{trees}.
 What challenges common sense and makes quantum coherence unique is that it allows for the coexistence of classically irreconcilable circumstances.
 This possibility of superposition is not only a cornerstone of quantum phenomena, but also a pervasive ingredient in new technologies.
-Therefore, it does not come as a surprise the enormous effort invested to characterize quantum coherence \cite{l1,girolami,yuan,adesso,rana,bu,xu,biswas,review} and relate it with other primeval resources \cite{review,streltsov,vedral,qi,hu,dong,min, ding}, in the last decade.
+Therefore, it does not come as a surprise the enormous effort invested to characterize quantum coherence \cite{l1,girolami,yuan,adesso,rana,bu,xu,biswas,review} and relate it with other primeval resources \cite{review,streltsov,vedral,qi,hu,dong,min, ding} in the last decade.
 Studies on genuine multi-level coherence \cite{ringbauer, ernesto}, or how coherence distributes over separated subsystems \cite{byrnes}, e. g., providing a finer characterization, have been carried out more recently.
 These works illustrate the complexity involved in a deeper description of coherence, beyond its bare quantification.

 Although notions related to complexity pervade all scientific disciplines, setting a theoretical framework with operational concepts is still an open problem in many fields.
 Such framework is well established in certain areas, such as information science, e. g., where quantitative definitions of computational complexity exist.
 The formalization of complexity has also been explored in a multitude of fields including text analysis \cite{linguist,linguist2}, ecology \cite{env,acoustic}, and other complex systems \cite{hogg, complx1, complx2}.
 A common feature of complexity indicators is their dual relationship with disorder (entropy) \cite{hogg}.
-Typically, low complexity is linked with both maximal and minimal entropy, while maximal complexity occurs for intermediate entropy.
+Typically, low complexity is linked with both maximal and minimal entropy, while maximal complexity occurs for intermediate disorder.

 In this context, it is natural to consider the dispersion of the coherences of a quantum state, in a given basis.
 We address this question and, in the first part of this work, propose an easily computable variability figure of merit, which captures essential features of complexity quantifiers, being valid for composite systems with an arbitrary number of components.
+These features make coherence dispersion particularly suited to address complex, out-of-equilibrium systems comprised by a large number of parties.